-The YHRG changed its focus.
+In July 2018, YHRG changed its focus.
 To honor the memory of the Granite Mountain Hotshots and the homes and memories lost, we will continue our efforts to develop Yarnell and the area into a thriving, economically sustainable community.
-Under the DBA Yarnell Area Resource Group (YARG) its mission is now “Collaborating for sustainable communities in the Weaver Mountains.”
+The newly named Yarnell Area Resource Group (YARG) created a new mission “Collaborating for sustainable communities in the Weaver Mountains.”
 This will include:

 As part of our effort in offering the 501c3 umbrella for organizations in the area we were able to obtain a $10,000 grant for Walden Meadows Community Co-op (the water company for Wilhoit).
 Pictured here are Frances Lechner and Judy Garner presenting the check to Cal Lewis, treasurer and Terry Williams, vice president of WMCC.